Slaughtered Sheep

 Yet the words died on his tongue.

 Miye had already turned away.
-From the bare angle of his pale cheek, Dohyun could see the Princess's expression twist into something ghastly-- eyes blown wide, pupils shrunken like frostbitten seeds.
-His skin, usually soft as fresh snow, drained of its color in an instant.
-A trembling hand clutched at the cloth over his heart, as though trying to cage the panic within.
+From the bare angle of those pale cheeks, Dohyun could see the Princess's expression twist into something ghastly: her eyes blown wide, pupils shrunken like frostbitten seeds.
+Her skin, usually soft as fresh snow, drained of its color dry in an instant.
+A trembling hand clutched at the cloth over her heart, as though trying to cage the panic within.

 "Haerin… escort me back to my chambers," Miye said, voice strained despite the fine porcelain composure he tried to maintain.
 "I am… unwell."

 A chill slipped down Dohyun's spine.
-What did he see in that box?
-What could make a person like him -- so refined, so composed -- turn so deathly pale?
+What did she see in that box?
+What could make a person like her, so refined and composed, turn so deathly pale?

 "We may speak again when Your Highness recovers," Dohyun murmured, lowering his hand in reluctant retreat.
 "I shall wait."